TZstatsADS/spr2017-proj3-group-12/README.md

 **Contribution statement**: ([default](doc/a_note_on_contributions.md)) All team members approve our work presented in this GitHub repository including this contributions statement.

-+Vikas Arun (UNI:va2298):
+        + Vikas Arun (UNI:va2298)
-+Xuanyu Xiao(UNI:xx2243):Using PCA to select features according to AUC score; Develop k-NN and ANN models in R and k-NN model in python;                         Testing both original dataset and improved dataset using k-NN and ANN;
+	+ Xuanyu Xiao (UNI:xx2243):Using PCA to select features according to AUC score; Develop k-NN and ANN models in R and k-NN model in python; Testing both original dataset and improved dataset using k-NN and ANN;
-+Boxuan Zhao (UNI:bz2290):
+	+ Boxuan Zhao (UNI:bz2290)
-+Boya Zhao (UNI:bz2294):
+	+ Boya Zhao (UNI:bz2294)
-+Yuxi Zhou (UNI:yz3048): Try the RGB & HSV methods in feature detection.
+	+ Yuxi Zhou (UNI:yz3048): Try the RGB & HSV methods in feature detection.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.